Following are some suggestions in how to keep sports from becoming an idol in your family:

 “After playing professional baseball, I managed a 14- and 15-year-old Babe Ruth All Star team.
 We traveled all over the Midwest and played every Wednesday, Saturday, and Sunday.
 We also practiced two evenings a week.
 The effort required for this task by the athlete, coach, and parent was complete dedication of time to the task at hand.

 If the parents have the goal of making their children disciples of Jesus and to equip them for His service in this spiritually needy world, they will jealously avoid being sidetracked by something like an addiction to sports.
-We have dealt with discipleship extensively in the chapter by that title.
+We deal with youth discipleship extensively in the The Mobile Phone and the Christian Home and Church, available from www.wayoflife.org.

 PARENTS MUST HAVE THE RIGHT PRIORITY IN THE FAMILY